Neem : Medicinal Uses, Traditional Uses and Synonyms

 - Neem oil is used in the treatment of wounds to repel flies as an external application.

-- Neem is antiviral and prevents the spread of viral diseases like Chicken pox and Small pox.
+- Neem is antiviral and prevents the spread of viral diseases like Chicken pox and Smallpox.

 - Neem is also used in birth control.
-Neem oil is to be applied externally in the vagina that acts as a spermicidal agent and prevents pregnancy.
+Neem oil is to be applied externally in the vagina which acts as a spermicidal agent and prevents pregnancy.
 Regular usage of Neem tea is said to prevent Pregnancy.

-Traditional uses of Neem tree:
+Traditional uses of the Neem tree:

-Neem twigs are tied in bunches in front of the house to prevent the spreading of the diseases like chicken pox, Small pox and other viral diseases.
+Neem twigs are tied in bunches in front of the house to prevent the spreading of the diseases like chicken pox, Smallpox, and other viral diseases.
 It also gives an indication that somebody is infected with a contagious disease and the twigs are tied for preventing the spread of the disease.

 Hindus worship the village deities with Neem leaves.